Tom McGill

-Thomas Peter Wayne McGill (born 25 March 2000) is a professional footballer who plays as a goalkeeper for club Brighton & Hove Albion.
+Thomas Peter Wayne McGill (born 25 March 2000) is a Canadian professional soccer player who plays as a goalkeeper for club Brighton & Hove Albion.

 He has previously had loan spells at Worthing, Greenwich Borough, Basingstoke Town, Crawley Town, and Milton Keynes Dons.

 Born in Canada, he made six appearances for the England under-17 national team and was called up to the England under-19 squad, before confirming his allegiance to Canada in 2023 after accepting a call-up.

 Club career

 McGill was born in Belleville, Ontario, Canada to a Canadian father and English mother, moving to England at the age of four with his mother after his parents split up.
 He joined Brighton & Hove Albion's academy in 2014, aged 14.
 On 30 July 2018, McGill joined Worthing on a season-long loan.
 However, eight days later, his loan at Worthing was cancelled, after Lucas Covolan signed a new contract at Worthing.
 On 31 August, he joined Greenwich Borough on a loan deal until 4 January 2019.
 On 11 January 2019, he joined Basingstoke Town on loan until the end of the season for whom he made 11 league appearances.

 In July of the same year, McGill signed a new two-year contract with Brighton, extending his stay at the club until June 2021.

 On 24 January 2020, he joined EFL League Two club Crawley Town on loan until the end of the season, before rejoining Crawley on a season-long loan deal on 2 September.
 His professional debut came on three days later, in a 3–1 EFL Cup defeat at home to Millwall.
 McGill made his Football League debut on 3 November, coming on as a substitute in the 55th minute for the injured Glenn Morris, where he conceded the only goal of the game in the 1–0 away defeat at Walsall.
 He started Crawley's following match on 8 November – a 6–5 FA Cup victory over Torquay United – but suffered a head injury shortly into the second half, leaving him unconscious, and was substituted off for Stuart Nelson.
 On 12 January 2021, McGill was recalled from his loan spell by his parent club Brighton & Hove Albion.